phaethonp/we-ai/readme.md

 <br><br><br>

-# 6. The AI Project Hub.
+## 6. The AI Project Hub.
 What it is and why it matters
 Upon complete deployment, this AI hub empowers you to incorporate various services from multiple stakeholders, capture their operational data, and subsequently offer services that elucidate ways to enhance efficiency, consolidate resources among various parties, or improve the asset's performance.
 <br><br><br>

-# What we bring to the table:<br>
+# Our unique proposition.
+What we bring to the table:<br>
 **AI expertise** combined with our **Architecture and Construction industry Professional Experience**
 <br><br><br>